 It can also include arrangements for maintenance payments, including child maintenance.

-You and your ex-partner both have to sign the draft consent order.
+You and your ex-partner have to:

 You may be able to get help with court fees if you’re on benefits or a low income.